 What Is Pre-Emergent Weed Control?

 Herbicides are toxins that kill unwanted plants while leaving the desired vegetation undisturbed.
-Similarly, pre-emergent herbicides are chemical compositions that destroy unwelcome weeds.
-However, these solutions do so before the plants even begin to grow.
+Similarly, pre-emergent herbicides are chemical compositions that destroy unwelcome weeds before they even begin to grow.

-A properly applied pre-emergent herbicide will eliminate weeds as their seeds begin to sprout.
-Without seedlings, the goosegrass, deadnettle, or other lawn pests will die before they become visible.
-In return, Charlotte homeowners can expect beautiful yards year-round.
+A properly applied pre-emergent herbicide will eliminate weeds as their seeds begin to sprout by creating a protective barrier in the soil containing growth-inhibiting chemicals.
+The seed will be unable to undergo cell division or produce the enzymes needed to create a seedling.
+Without seedlings, the goosegrass, dead nettle, or other lawn pests will die before they become visible.
+In return, you can expect a beautiful yard year-round.

 When to Apply Pre-Emergent Weed Control in Charlotte

-It is essential to apply the pre-emergent herbicide before weed seeds begin to germinate, or produce young plants.
+It is essential to apply the pre-emergent weed control before weed seeds begin to germinate, or produce young plants.
 Some weeds emerge early, such as dandelions.
 Others, such as star thistle, germinate in the fall.
+Timing is everything!

 - Apply the herbicide evenly.
 If you miss spots, the seeds will sprout and weeds will grow.